$L_\mu-L_\tau$ gauge bosons in beam dumps and supernovae: Supernovae constraints

 Additional constraints can be derived by comparing predictions of the high-energy neutrino flux to the SN1987A data.
 A light $L_\mu-L_\tau$ boson can be produced in a high-$T$ region inside the PNS and decay outside, generating a flux of neutrinos with greater energy than the standard diffusive process can produce.
 The absence of these neutrinos in observations provides further constraints on dark-sector states.
 This bound was first calculated in the context of $L_\mu-L_\tau$ in ~\cite{Akita:2023iwq}; we re-evaluate it in \cref{sec:high_E_nu} using our improved $V$-luminosity described above.

 Finally, for $m_V\geq 2m_\mu$, there is a sizable rate of $V\rightarrow \mu^+\mu^-$ decays which take place outside the neutrinosphere but inside the progenitor star.\!\footnote{Below the dimuon threshold there is a small rate of $V\rightarrow e^+e^-$ but the $\sim 10^{-5}$ branching ratio is small enough to make this channel irrelevant.} These decays contribute to the explosion energy.
 Existence of low-energy supernova (${\sim}10$ times dimmer than a typical core-collapse SN) can place a stringent constraint on such visibly-decaying particles~\cite{Falk:1978kf,Sung:2019xie,Caputo:2021rux,Caputo:2022mah,Fiorillo:2025sln,Fiorillo:2025yzf}.
 We apply this argument to $L_\mu-L_\tau$ in~\cref{sec:low_energy_sn}.

 Let us also briefly note that another class of SN constraints can be derived from photons produced by dark sector particles emitted in SN~\cite{Caputo:2021rux}.
-These photons can contribute to the gamma-ray flux from SN1987, or to the diffuse background from all past supernovae.
-In the $L_\mu-L_\tau$ model, photons can be produced in radiative decays $V\to \mu^+\mu^- \gamma$.
-By analogy to \cite{Caputo:2021rux}, we expect this idea to constrain longer lifetimes compared to the calorimetric argument above.
-We do not evaluate this constraint here, since it will likely only affect a (relatively small) region of parameter space with $m_V\gtrsim 2m_\mu$, similar to progenitor heating described above but at lower couplings.
+These photons can contribute to the gamma-ray flux from SN1987A, or to the diffuse background from all past supernovae.
+In the $L_\mu-L_\tau$ model, photons can be produced in radiative decays $V\to e^+e^-\gamma,\;\mu^+\mu^- \gamma$.
+We estimate $\gamma$ ray emission in \cref{sec:sn_gamma_ray} following \cite{Caputo:2021rux}, and find that it does not provide a constraint on the $L_\mu-L_\tau$ parameter space.
+X-ray photons can also be produced if a thermalized region of electromagnetic plasma forms outside of a SN~\cite{Diamond:2023scc,Candon:2025ypl} or NS-NS merger~\cite{Diamond:2021ekg,Diamond:2023cto}.
+We discuss the formation of such a fireball in \cref{sec:fireballs} and estimate that this effect is unlikely to constrain new parameter space beyond neutrino scattering bounds.

 In what follows, we treat neutrinos as in thermal equilibrium inside the PNS allowing for different chemical potentials for the neutrino flavors.
 We do not consider flavor instabilities (that would distort the $\nu_\mu$, $\nu_e$, and/or $\nu_\tau$ spectra) in our analysis; however we expect these effects to be small.
 The proto-neutron star is sufficiently dense and hot that the neutrino gas should be isotropic to a very high level of accuracy.
 Moreover, recently identified ``slow instabilities'' primarily operate outside the neutrinosphere~\cite{Fiorillo:2025gkw}, while ``fast instabilities'' require angular crossings, and do not play an important role in the first ten seconds post-bounce~\cite{Johns:2025mlm}.
 Even if neutrino instabilities were to dramatically alter the density of either $\nu_\mu \bar{\nu}_\mu$ or $\nu_\tau \bar{\nu}_\tau$ pairs, the effect would introduce at most a factor of two change in the overall luminosity.